BihanGuo/BihanGuo.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Are succulence or trait combinations related to plant survival on hot and dry green roofs?"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'Highlights:
-• We investigated how single traits or trait combinations relate to plant survival.
-• Greater substrate depth improved survival, woody plants survived better than herbs.
-• Survival was not related to succulence, water use, SLA, root:shoot ratio and T50.
-• Species with similar trait combinations had similar survival.'
+excerpt: 'We investigated how single traits or trait combinations relate to plant survival.
+Greater substrate depth improved survival, woody plants survived better than herbs.Survival was not related to succulence, water use, SLA, root:shoot ratio and T50.
+Species with similar trait combinations had similar survival.'
 date: 2021-07-06
 venue: 'Volume 64'
 paperurl: 'https://doi.org/10.1016/j.ufug.2021.127248'
-citation: '**Guo, B.**, Arndt, S.K., Miller, R.E., Lu, N., Farrell C. (2021). &quot;_Are succulence trait combinations related to plant survival on hot and dry green roofs? _.&quot; <i>Urban Forestry and Urban Greening</i>.
-64: 127248.'
+citation: '<b>Guo, B.</b>, Arndt, S.K., Miller, R.E., Lu, N., Farrell C. (2021). &quot;<i>Are succulence trait combinations related to plant survival on hot and dry green roofs? </i>.&quot; <i>Urban Forestry and Urban Greening</i>, <i>64: 127248</i>.'
 ---
-This paper is about the number 1.
-The number 2 is left for future work.
+The many ecosystem services that green roofs can provide rely on good plant coverage and plant survival, which is challenging in hot and dry climates.
+While true succulents like Sedum spp. have been shown to survive well on green roofs, there are limited studies relating individual traits or trait combinations to survival in other life-forms.
+Succulence is a rarely studied trait that describes plant water storage in leaves, stems and roots, regardless of life-form.
+This means that succulence can occur in plants which are not considered to be true succulents like Sedum or Crassula species.
+Improving water availability through succulence may improve survival on unirrigated green roofs, but succulence, as a trait, has rarely been investigated in plants which are not true succulents.
+We investigated whether succulence or trait combinations can relate well with survival and could be used to improve plant selection for different substrate depths on hot and dry green roofs.
+We conducted two experiments with the same 11 Mediterranean species (five herbs, three sub-shrubs and three shrubs); (1) a pot experiment to determine traits under well-watered conditions including: succulence, leaf lethal temperature, water use, root:shoot ratio and leaf area.
+These individual traits and the combinations of all these traits were used in the analyses of this experiment; and (2) a green-roof module experiment to determine survival in four substrate depths (10, 15, 20, and 25 cm).
+Survival was not related to succulence, indicating that increased internal water storage in non-succulent plants does not per se lead to greater survival in extreme conditions.
+Survival was also not related to individual traits relating to water use and leaf heat tolerance or trait combinations.
+Nevertheless, plants in the same functional groups had similar survival, which suggests plants with similar trait combinations can have similar survival on green roofs.

 [Download paper here](http://bihanguo.github.io/files/paper_1.pdf)

-Recommended citation: Your Name, You.
-(2009).
-"Paper Title Number 1." <i>Journal 1</i>.
-1(1).
+Recommended citation: <b>Guo, B.</b>, Arndt, S.K., Miller, R.E., Lu, N., Farrell C. (2021). &quot;<i>Are succulence trait combinations related to plant survival on hot and dry green roofs? </i>.&quot; <i>Urban Forestry and Urban Greening</i>, <i>64: 127248</i>.